shrinerb/shrine/CONTRIBUTING.md

 ================

 1. Issues should only be created for things that are definitely bugs.
-If you are not sure that the behavior is a bug, ask about it on the [forum] or on [Github Discussions].
+If you are not sure that the behavior is a bug, ask about it on [Github Discussions] or [Discourse].
 Otherwise Github gets overwhelmed with issues and it is very difficult for the maintainers to manage.

 2. If you are sure it is a bug, then post a complete description of the issue, the simplest possible [self-contained example] showing the problem (please do review the link), and the full backtrace of any exception.